 You can use the following documents in support, and sometimes instead, of bank statements:

-- if you are from certain countries such as China, a certificate of deposit issued no more than 31 days before online application, showing that at least 28 days have passed since the deposit of an amount which exceeds the required amount, and that the funds in question are not frozen or inaccessible
+- if you are from certain countries such as China, a certificate of deposit issued no more than 31 days before online application, showing that at least 28 days have passed since the deposit of an amount, which exceeds the required amount.
+We strongly advise that the bank confirms the funds are available and are not frozen or inaccessible.

 - a passbook for a bank or building society, covering a consecutive 28-day period ending no more than 31 days before online visa application, showing that funds of at least the required amount have been present continuously in the relevant account.